Prepare to Believe in Your Dream When Others Don’t

 — Abraham Maslow

 Other people’s responses to your ideas and dreams are not verdicts.
-They are simply a reflection of what they can see.
+They are simply a reflection of what they can currently see.

 They cannot see what you see.